top of page

 Long distance running can be taken up by anyone who is interested in trying something new, improving their overall fitness level, engage in moving meditation and more.
 It’s a great because it’s affordable and accessible to nearly everyone.

+All you one need is good running gear and the right mentality.
 By starting slow and gradually building endurance and strength through some of the tips provided above, you can increase your level at your own pace safely and in a healthy way.

 Xoxo, MK